-The Citrix Knowledge Center hosts a number of resources that may be helpful to you if you experience odd behavior, crashes, or other problems.
+The Citrix Support site hosts a number of resources that may be helpful to you if you experience unusual behavior, crashes, or other problems.
 Resources include: Support Forums, Knowledge Base articles and product documentation.

-If you experience odd VM behavior, this chapter is meant to help you solve the problem if possible and, failing that, describes where the application logs are located and other information that can help your XenServer Solution Provider and Citrix track and resolve the issue.
+If you experience unusual VM behavior, this chapter aims to help you solve the problem describes where application logs are located and other information that can help your XenServer Solution Provider and Citrix track and resolve the issue.